asuh/front-end-windows/readme.md

 You're most likely using a portable laptop of some kind.
 If you lose it, the laptop gets stolen or someone tries to hack into it, your personal data is at risk.
 Using full-disk encryption is an extra layer of security to keep your mind at ease in case of potential intrusion.

 Two main caveats:
-- Make sure you do not forget your BitLocker or encryption software password.
+- Make sure you do not forget your encryption software password.
 You'll have multiple options to retain a recovery key so choose the best option for you.
 Losing this recovery key means you cannot log in and everything on your computer is 100% inaccessible.
 - After encryption completes, any corruption that makes the Windows 10 partition unaccessible has no recovery.
 Make sure you're both backing up using a local backup device such as [Windows 10 Backup](https://support.microsoft.com/en-us/help/17143/windows-10-back-up-your-files) on an external drive or a NAS, and a cloud backup provider like [Backblaze](https://www.backblaze.com/), [Sync](https://www.sync.com), or [iDrive](https://www.idrive.com).

 ### Clean up Windows

-Whether you're using a [Signature PC from Microsoft](https://www.microsoft.com/en-gd/store/b/signaturepcs), a manufacturer's Windows installation with third-party software or you installed Windows from scratch yourself, it's always a good idea to have a minimal and clean base installation with as few potential issues as possible.
+Whether you're using a manufacturer's provided Windows with third-party software or you installed Windows from scratch yourself, it's always a good idea to have a minimal and clean base installation with as few potential issues as possible.

 There are a ton of community driven starter packages and files to help clean up and uninstall unnecessary software and files.
 [Tron](https://github.com/bmrf/tron) is an all-inclusive from start to finish that touches everything from uninstall software to cleaning up temp files and checking for malware.
 It can easily take a minimum of 2-3 hours because of how thorough it is, but I often just run specific sections that I think are necssary to clean up Windows, such as removing default apps or blocking telemetry.